Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 > For Windows users, we recommend using Windows Subsystem for Linux (WSL) to [improve Dev Container performance](https://code.visualstudio.com/remote/advancedcontainers/improve-performance).

-Open a PowerShell Shell window, then run the following command.
+Open a PowerShell terminal window, then run the following command.

 ```pwsh
 wsl